Campus Facilities, Offices, & Services

 AVI Fresh Main Office, ext.
 7780

 Students with food allergies should discuss questions or concerns about specific food items with the chef managers in the Culinary Center.
-For more information about food allergies, labeling, and preferences, please contact our AVI Fresh Registered Dietitian, Samantha Yunko, MS, RD, CDN, at SYunko@AVIFoodsystems.com.
-Gluten-free and vegan options are available upon request.
+For more information about food allergies, labeling, and preferences, please contact our AVI Fresh Registered Dietitian, Laren Incarnato lincarnato@avifoodsystems.com Gluten-free and vegan options are available upon request.

 Hodson Culinary Center Hours of Operation